-- %BACKUP_NAME%-the backup name - %COMPUTER_NAME%-name of the computer where the backup was started - %OPERATION_STATUS%-result of the backup or other operation For example, you can type: Status of backup %BACKUP_NAME%: %OPERATION_STATUS% (%COMPUTER NAME%) - Select the Log on to incoming mail server check box. - Enter the incoming mail server (POP3) in the POP3 server field. - Set the port of the incoming mail server.
+- %BACKUP_NAME%-The backup name - $\circ~$ %COMPUTER_NAME%-The name of the computer where the backup was started - %OPERATION_STATUS%-The result of the backup or other operation For example, you can type: Status of backup %BACKUP_NAME%: %OPERATION_STATUS% (%COMPUTER_NAME%) - Select the Log on to incoming mail server check box, and enter the incoming mail server (POP3) under it. - Set the port of the incoming mail server.
 By default, the port is set to 110. - 3.
 Click the Send test message button again.

-Additional notification settings:
+Additional notification settings

-- To send a notification concerning a process completion, select the Send notification upon operation's successful completion check box. - To send a notification concerning a process failure, select the Send notification upon operation failure check box. - To send a notification with operation messages, select the Send notification when user interaction is required check box. - To send a notification with a full log of operations, select the Add full log to the notification check box.
+- Send notification upon operation's successful completion-Select this check box to send a notification concerning a process completion. - Send notification upon operation failure-Select this check box to send a notification concerning a process failure. - Send notification when user interaction is required-Select this check box to send a notification with operation messages. - Add full log to the notification-Select this check box to send a notification with a full log of operations.

-Note that email notifications you configure work for a particular backup.
+You will only get email notifications for a particular backup.
 If you want to receive notifications about all of your backups, you can set up email notifications in the Online Dashboard.
-Refer to Email notifications (p.
-119) for details.
+Refer to Email notifications for details.
 Both methods work independently from each other and can be used simultaneously.

-4.5.4 Excluding items from backup
+Excluding items from backup